 - Don’t forget your eaves and veranda ceilings – with all this white trim, it’s a good idea to continue the look here too.

-So the next time you are considering using a neutral for an exterior scheme, don’t forget your trim colour and remember that this will make an impact on your chosen wall colour and if chosen correctly, will really help to define the house and pull the colour scheme together.
+So the next time you are considering using a neutral for an exterior scheme, don’t forget your trim colour.
+Remember that this will make an impact on your chosen wall colour and if chosen correctly, will really help to define the house and pull the colour scheme together.
 I would love to hear from you and answer your questions about which white is right for your exterior trim!

 Need more information?
 I have heaps to tell you – some related articles on the blog if you want to read more: